subsquid/docs/reference/storage-calls.md

 }
 ```

+## Process Storage items information in a Handler

-As can be seen above, the storage items are always retrieved at the "current" block height of `StorageContext`.
+As previously mentioned, the storage items are always retrieved at the "current" block height of `StorageContext`.
 The usage in a handler function is straighforward:

 ```typescript
 processor.addPreHook({range: {from: 0, to: 0}}, async ctx => {